Water-Melon/Melon/docs/book/en/multithread.md

    }
    ```

-   Here we mainly focus on the configuration items of `framework`, `thread_mode` and `thread_exec`.
+   Here we mainly focus on the configuration items of `framework` and `thread_exec`.
 The `thread_exec` configuration block is specially used for modular threads, and each of its internal configuration items is a thread module.

    Take hello as an example: